WVS Constitution & Bylaws

 ARTICLE III – MEMBERSHIP

-2. Members shall be drawn from the Western states, provinces and the Pacific Rim.
-This will be defined as follows: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oklahoma, Oregon, Utah, Washington, Wyoming, Alberta, British Columbia and the Pacific Rim.
-Exception to this rule is in the case of any active duty military personnel who are welcome to membership regardless of their geographic location.
+1. Members shall be drawn from the Western states, provinces, and the Pacific Rim.
+This will be defined as follows: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oklahoma, Oregon, Utah, Washington, Wyoming, Alberta, British Columbia, and the Pacific Rim.
+Exception to this rule is in the case of any active-duty military personnel who are welcome to membership regardless of their geographic location.
+There shall be six types of members: Active, Senior, Honorary, Associate, Candidate and Adjunct.

-• Prospective members should have completed a minimum of one (1) years of practice after vascular surgery training before applying for membership.
+• Prospective active members should have completed a minimum of one (1) year of practice in the geographic confines of the Society after vascular surgery training before applying for membership.

-• The prospective member should meet one or more of the following three (3) criteria in order to be considered for membership:
+• The prospective active member should meet one or more of the following three (3) criteria to be considered for active membership:

-• Contributions to Vascular Science – this can be reflected by peer-review publications, non-profit or federal grant support, invited lectures, professorships, faculty appointments, invited publications, participation in clinical trials, device development, active participation in local/regional vascular societies or serving on hospital committees.
+• Contributions to Vascular Science – this can be reflected by peer-review publications, non-profit or federal grant support, invited lectures, professorships, faculty appointments, invited publications, participation in clinical trials, device development, active participation in local/regional vascular societies participation in Society for Vascular Surgery Vascular Quality Initiative (SVS VQI) data collection, or serving on hospital committees.

 • Contributions to Vascular Education – this can be reflected by teaching responsibilities at a vascular or general surgery training program, hospital grand rounds, seminars, proctorship of new vascular procedures or other lectureships.

-5. Senior members shall consist of active members who have reached the age of sixty-five (65) or who for reasons of health or other just cause, the Council recommends for classification in this category.
-Senior members shall not be bound by requirements for attendance at meetings; however, working senior members shall continue to pay annual dues until such time as they have notified the Secretary-Treasurer that they have left active practice.
+3. Senior Members.
+Senior members shall consist of active members who have reached the age of sixty-five (65) or who for reasons of health or other just cause, the Council recommends for classification in this category.
+Senior members shall also be bound to meeting attendance rules and working senior members shall continue to pay annual dues until such time as they have notified the Secretary-Treasurer that they have left active practice and retired.
+Retired senior members shall not be bound by the requirements for attendance at meetings.
+Senior members may hold office, have voting privileges, can serve on committees, can sponsor new member applications as well as submit and sponsor papers for presentation at the annual meeting.

-7. Associate members of the Society shall consist of those individuals who were previously active members but have moved out of the geographic limits of the Western Vascular Society.
-Associate members shall not be bound by the requirements for attendance at meetings nor shall they be required to pay dues.
+5. Associate Members.
+Associate members of the Society shall consist of those individuals who were previously active members but have moved out of the geographic limits of the Society.
+Associate members shall not be bound by the requirements for payment of dues and for attendance at meetings.
+They shall have no voting privileges, nor shall they be required to pay dues.
+Associate members may not hold office or serve on committees.

-8. Adjunct membership will be granted to those individuals who are not vascular surgeons but have made and continue to make meaningful contributions to the science and practice in the field of vascular disease.
-This category will include non-M.D.s who are working in the field of research.
+7. Adjunct Members.
+Adjunct membership will be granted to those individuals including allied health professionals, who are not vascular surgeons but have made and continue to make meaningful contributions to the science and clinical practice in the field of vascular disease.
+This category may include non-M.D.s who are working in the field of research.
 It will also include physicians who actively practice and publish in the field of non-surgical treatment of vascular diseases.
-Adjunct members shall not have voting privileges, be able to hold office, participate on standing committees, or be required to pay dues. treatment of vascular diseases.
-Adjunct members shall not have voting privileges, be able to hold office, participate on standing committees, or be required to pay dues.
+Adjunct members shall not be able to hold office, not have voting privileges, not participate on committees, and not be required to pay annual dues.

 ARTICLE IV – SELECTION OF MEMBERS